 If PKU is not treated, what problems occur?

 Babies with PKU seem perfectly normal at birth.
 The first effects are usually seen around 6 months of age.
 Untreated infants may be late in learning to sit, crawl and stand.
 They may pay less attention to things around them.
-Without treatment, a child with PKU will become mentally retarded.
+Without treatment, a child with PKU will have mental retardation.